asya-code/EatThis/README.md

 ## About
 <p>
-&nbsp EatThis - a smart recipe application which allows you to create, edit, favorite, and search for new recipes.
+EatThis - a smart recipe application which allows you to create, edit, favorite, and search for new recipes.
 This app has recommendation algorithms which consider the user's food preferences.
 </p>

 <br>